What does a Tooling Engineer do?

 - Bachelor’s degree in Mechanical Engineering, Industrial Engineering, or a related field.

-- Strong understanding of manufacturing processes and materials.
+- Strong understanding of CAD software and manufacturing processes.

 Is becoming a Tooling Engineer a good career path?

-A Tooling Engineer plays a crucial role in the manufacturing industry.
-They design and create tools that help in the production process.
-This role requires a mix of creativity and technical skills.
-Tooling Engineers work closely with other teams to ensure that tools meet production needs.
-They often use computer-aided design (CAD) software to create detailed plans.
+A Tooling Engineer plays a key role in manufacturing and production.
+They design and create tools that help in making products.
+This job combines creativity and technical skills.
+Tooling Engineers work with many teams, including design and production.
+They ensure that tools are made correctly and work well.

 Here are some pros and cons to consider: